cottand/lemmy-on-nomad-examples/README.md

 ## Requirements

-To keep it as simple, this job file
+They may not be the best choices for your specific set-up.
+But to keep it as simple, this job file:
 - **Uses [Nomad Service Discovery](https://developer.hashicorp.com/nomad/docs/networking/service-discovery).** If you use Consul, you probably want to change this.
 The steps should be simple
     - Remove `provider = nomad` from services' declarations
     - Change `range nomadService` to `range service` in the themplates